-Although ガチ and マジ have very similar tones and meanings, there are some differences.
-First of all, ガチ contains a younger and more casual tone than マジ; therefore, if you are in your 30s or older, it’s probably better to avoid using ガチ (マジ also sounds young, but it is used among wider generations).
-Second, マジ is much more frequently used than ガチ (regardless of age), and therefore when people use ガチ instead of マジ, it sounds a bit more serious, e.g. ガチでやばい台風 (seriously dangerous typhoon) sounds a bit more dangerous and serious than “マジでやばい台風” (so dangerous typhoon).
+Although ガチ and マジ have very similar vibes and meanings, there are some differences.
+First of all, ガチ contains a younger and more casual vibe than マジ; therefore, if you are much older than the young generations, it’s probably better to avoid using ガチ (マジ also sounds young, but it is used among wider generations).
+Secondly, マジ is much more frequently used than ガチ (regardless of age), and therefore when people use ガチ instead of マジ, it sounds a bit more serious, e.g. ガチでやばい台風 (seriously dangerous typhoon) sounds a bit more dangerous and serious than “マジでやばい台風” (so dangerous typhoon).

 Related Word: ガチ勢 (がちぜい, gachi zei)

-A: I’ve lost one million yen though an online fraud
+A: I’ve lost one million yen through an online fraud

 B: What?
 Isn’t it seriously a big deal?

-I saw a serious cosplayer in the train.
+I saw a serious cosplayer on the train.

 We were playing football for fun, but after gachizei joined us, it became boring.